Mission 004: Huntington Beach TO SEA LEGS AT THE BEACH

 On quiet days, I’ll park sideways to open the tent and enjoy an ocean view.

 On Veterans Day, many state parks — including state beaches — offer free admission to veterans, active duty, and reserve members.
 Semper Fi.
+Read more information here about the Distinguished Veteran Pass.

 I also bought the California Explorer Annual Pass ($195) — it covers vehicle day-use fees at most California State Parks, including popular SoCal beaches like Huntington, Leo Carrillo, and Carlsbad.